business-science/sweep/cran-comments.md

 ## Release Summary
-This is the first release of `sweep` for CRAN review.
+This is the second release of `sweep` for CRAN review.
+The major change is to switch from `timekit` to `timetk`.

 ## Test environments